neobotix/neo_docking2/README.md

 neo_docking2 is a ROS 2 package, which is the spirtual successor of neo_docking.

 Like neo_docking, neo_docking2 docks the Neobotix robot autonomously with the charging station.
 Unlike neo_docking, neo_docking2 does not use a depth camera nor QR tags for detecting the coordinates of the charging contacts.
-Rather, the user has to once teach the docking position of the robot by manually driving and docking the robot to the charging contacts.
+Rather, the user has to once teach the docking position of the robot by manually driving (prefarably with a joystick) and docking the robot to the charging contacts.
 The docking coordinates are stored in a yaml file, with the help of a service.
 Later, the docking coordinates are utilized in a 3-step docking process coupled with Navigation 2.

 ## To Build: